wexlfu/The_Paradise_Trap/story.md

 	* Love for the darkness breaks his ties with the Carewell group, but he returns in the end to protect Paradise

 * Carale - Native Elf of one of the Paradise Islands
-	* Allies with the Carewell group after their island is conquered by Segred's forces as a military base
+	* Allies with the Carewell group after their island is conquered by Segreth's forces as a military base
 	* Frightened
 	* John Carewell helps her grow in strength.
 	* She becomes close friend and advisor to Balur, they rule together afterward